 Late assignments lose 10% of their value per class period.
+The instructor reserves the right to apply this rule to missed exams as well as regular assignments.
 Any student who is not attending regularly at midterm will be dropped administratively.
 However, the student should verify their status if they are concerned.
 Any student who stops attending after midterm but does not drop the course will receive a grade of F.